apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple May Be Planning to Discontinue All of Its Silicone Accessories**
+**Clashes, arson mar Chile march to commemorate Pinochet victims**

-You can read more about it [here](https://www.macrumors.com/2023/09/10/apple-planning-to-discontinue-silicone-accessories/).
+You can read more about it [here](https://www.france24.com/en/live-news/20230910-clashes-arson-mar-chile-march-to-commemorate-pinochet-victims-1).

 ## Requirements
 - Python 3.8